 We were captivated by the animals who make the city their own.
 These cats and dogs walk with a stagger and have the attitude made famous by the mafiosa that used to rule the city.
-Though we went to Naples to eat great Italian food in one of the top Italian food cities, we couldn’t resist the city’s furriest residents.
+Though we specifically went to Naples to eat great Italian food in one of the top Italian food cities, we couldn’t resist the city’s furriest residents between meals.

 Pictures of Cats And Dogs In Naples

 Are the dogs in Naples aware of the beauty they’re born into?
 Probably not.
 They’re likely just begging for another slice of pizza.
 As for us, we were happy to snap pictures of these cute pets.

 Life isn’t much different for the local cats.
 This cat seems to have found plenty of pizza and maybe some gnocchi.
 Life is good for cute cats and their canine friends in Naples.